Resampling schemes in population annealing: Numerical and theoretical results: Asymptotic analysis

 \subsection{Exact sampling simulations}

-From this point onwards, we replace the Metropolis sampling of state space by an exact sampling of energies.
-This is only possible as the energetic density of states, $g(E)$, of the square-lattice Ising model can be calculcated exactly for small to moderate system sizes~\cite{Beale1996}.
-We use the code provided in Ref.~\cite{Beale1996} to once calculate $g(E)$ for lattice sizes up to $L=128$, and stored $\ln g(E)$ in double precision for further use.
+From this point onward, we replace the Metropolis sampling of state space by an exact sampling of \emph{energies}.
+This is possible as the energetic density of states, $g(E)$, of the square-lattice Ising model can be calculated exactly for small to moderate system sizes~\cite{Beale1996}.
+Note that this is very different from the Propp-Wilson~\cite{ProppWilsonCFTP} method that achieves exact sampling of \emph{spin configurations}.
+We used the code provided in Ref.~\cite{Beale1996} to once calculate $g(E)$ for lattice sizes up to $L=128$, and stored $\ln g(E)$ in double precision for further use.
 From $\ln g(E)$, the probability of an energy $E$ at a given inverse temperature $\beta$ is easily obtained by computing

-The sum over all energies contains $\textit{O}(L^2)$ terms and thus can be calculated very quickly.
-Clearly, combining exact sampling with population annealing is of no practical use as the availability of independent, uncorrelated samples makes advanced sampling techniques like PA redundant.
+In practice we draw from this distribution by using standard ``inverse transform sampling''.
+The sum over all energies contains only $\textit{O}(L^2)$ terms and thus can be calculated very quickly.
+Clearly, combining exact sampling with population annealing is of no practical use as an actual simulation method.
 However, for us this artificial combination of PA and exact sampling is of theoretical interest as it isolates the effect of the choice of resampling method from the influence of imperfect MCMC equilibration.
 In this setting we can study the family quantities as well as the sampling variance whereas effective population sizes $R_\text{eff}(E)$ and $R_\text{eff}(M)$, as well as the statistical and systematic errors of observables become trivial.

 Having eliminated the effect of imperfect equilibration, two key parameters besides the resampling method remain that also affect the PA simulation: the (target) population size $R$ and the chosen annealing schedule $\{\beta_i\}$.
 These are investigated in the present section.
 Below in Sec.~\ref{sec:ResamplingCost} we introduce the notion of \emph{resampling cost} that allows us to compare the various resampling methods independent of the particular choice for $R$ and $\{\beta_i\}$.